Ageing Gracefully vs. Ageing Well

 In terms of what you can do to look after your skin health there are many options.
 Today though I want to link this blog back to ageing gracefully and in reality, who wouldn’t like to regain their skin of years gone by?
 I believe what holds many people back from pursuing facial rejuvenation is social commentary and what other people think and also the fear and risk associated with invasive procedures or even the thought of injecting a foreign substance or toxin into their body.

-Recently I posted about a new treatment we are introducing at Unique Laser – Platelet Rich Plasma (PRP).
-PRP uses your own cells to rejuvenate your skin without the need for surgery or injecting synthesised substances into your body.
+Recently I posted about a new treatment we are introducing at Skindevour – Platelet Rich Plasma (PRP).
+PRP uses your own cells to rejuvenate your skin without the need for surgery or injecting synthesized substances into your body.
 It enables your skin to be repaired at the cellular levels using your own powerful growth factors.

 Plasma is a light yellowish liquid component of the blood and makes up about 55% of the body’s total blood volume.
 It’s main role is to take nutrients, hormones, and proteins to the parts of the body that need it.
 Platelets are “super healer” cells and contain hundreds of proteins called growth factors which help heal injuries and repair and regenerate new tissue.